 The college system is one of the many distinctive and special features of student life at Oxford.
 Oxford’s colleges are independent and self-governing, and relate to the University in a federal system like that of the United States.

-The University has 38 colleges, some dedicated to graduates only and others accepting undergraduates and graduates.
-There are also 6 permanent private halls which admit undergraduates and graduates: they were founded by various Christian denominations and still retain their religious character.
+The University has 44 colleges.
+This includes 6 permanent private halls (PPHs), which were founded by various Christian denominations and still retain their religious character.

-Your college will have a Tutor for Graduates or Senior Tutor whose role includes general oversight of all graduate members of the college, although your academic studies will be directed by your department or faculty.
-Each graduate student has a college adviser, a senior member of the college’s staff who will be able to offer support and advice.
+Your college can be a valuable source of support.
+Although your academic studies will be directed by your department or faculty, your college will have a Tutor for Graduates or Senior Tutor who has general oversight of all graduate members of the college.
+Each graduate student also has a college adviser, a senior member of the college’s staff who can offer support and advice.